 Old Norse Dog Names with Meanings

-Out of the ordinary and paired with a lovely meaning, there is sure to be a fitting name for your new pooch among the list below.
-You could consider one if your pup has similar qualities to its meaning, or simply because you love the way the name sounds!
+Out of the ordinary and paired with a lovely meaning, there is sure to be a fitting Scandinavian dog name for your new pooch among the list below.
+You could consider one if your pup has similar qualities to its meaning, or simply because you love the way a norse dog name sounds!

 - Arvid (Tree of the Eagle)